Hedgehog breeding and babies

 Courtship is a grandiose term for what is actually a rather ill-tempered and seemingly tedious affair.

 (Pat Morris, The New Hedgehog Book)

 Hedgehogs reach sexual maturity in their second year of life, and after this can breed every year until death.
-Reproduction occurs between April and September, but the period of greatest activity, ‘the rut’, occurs in May and June in Britain.
+They reproduce between April and September, but the period of greatest activity, ‘the rut’, occurs in May and June in Britain.

 How do hedgehogs mate?
 (It’s not a joke!)

-The actual process of mating is a predictably delicate operation, with the female having to adopt a special body position with her spines flattened as the male mounts from behind.
-Radio-tracking studies have shown hedgehogs to be promiscuous with both males and females often having several different mates in a single season.
+The actual process of mating is a delicate operation.
+The female adopts a special body position with her spines flattened as the male mounts from behind.
+Radio-tracking studies have shown hedgehogs are promiscuous.
+Both males and females often have several different mates in a single season.